learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 The second detail you should pay attention to is the method you use to train your model.

-The only method that works locally and in distributed Tensorflow is `tf.estimator.train_and_evaluate` from the [Estimators API](https://www.tensorflow.org/api_docs/python/tf/estimator/train_and_evaluate).
+The only method that works locally and in distributed TensorFlow is `tf.estimator.train_and_evaluate` from the [Estimators API](https://www.TensorFlow.org/api_docs/python/tf/estimator/train_and_evaluate).

 If you use `train` and `evaluate` separately your model will work locally, but not when deployed in the cloud.

-The third adjustment to your code is to use `export_savedmodel` as the default [mechanism to export your trained models]((https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator#export_savedmodel).
+The third adjustment to your code is to use `export_savedmodel` as the default [mechanism to export your trained models]((https://www.TensorFlow.org/api_docs/python/tf/estimator/Estimator#export_savedmodel).

-While you can visualise the output on the screen without doing any export, the method helps a lot when it comes to serving responses with [Tensorflow Serving](https://www.tensorflow.org/serving/).
+While you can visualise the output on the screen without doing any export, the method helps a lot when it comes to serving responses with [TensorFlow Serving](https://www.TensorFlow.org/serving/).

-In other words, if you wish to serve responses from your model using a server, you should consider using `export_savedmodel` and Tensorflow Serving.
+In other words, if you wish to serve responses from your model using a server, you should consider using `export_savedmodel` and TensorFlow Serving.

-The last recommendation is to use `tf.estimator.RunConfig` to [configure your scripts with Tensorflow]((https://www.tensorflow.org/api_docs/python/tf/estimator/RunConfig).
+The last recommendation is to use `tf.estimator.RunConfig` to [configure your scripts with TensorFlow]((https://www.TensorFlow.org/api_docs/python/tf/estimator/RunConfig).

 The method can recognise when the script runs locally or in distributed mode, so it's a key component you should add to your toolbox.